Sh3llcod3/Homepage/README.md

 > You may want to write some sort of `cron` job to do this every few days or so.

-#### Does HomePage scale?
+#### Does HomePage scale to multiple users asynchronously?

 No. It was never intended to scale in the first place.
 Neither is it secure in any way.
-Therefore, I should stress that you should __NOT__ deploy this to anywhere except your private/internal network.
+Therefore, I should stress that you should __NOT__ deploy this to anywhere except your RFC1918 private/internal network.

 #### Does it have Windows support?

-No. However I am planning to release compiled executables for both Windows and Linux so stay tuned for that, if you're interested.
+Yes.
+If you can get the latest executables for `lame`, `atomicparsley`, `faac`, `ffmpeg` and place them inside the project's directory, it should work.

-#### Why does it take a long time?
+#### Why does it take so long?

-Time is of the essence.
-I understand that if a specific computational task does not complete as quickly as someone anticipates, it can leave the user feeling disappointed.

-However, the length of time it takes for a specific video to be downloaded heavily depends on several factors, such as the length, quantity and chosen quality of the download.
-On top of this, you have to consider that for each video you download, `youtube_dl` has to first download the video, then it has to be encoded in your preferred format using `ffmpeg`.
-That can take a while, especially on older systems.

-I am always looking to optimise this so it downloads and converts the videos faster, but if you have any tips, please create an issue and I'll check it out as soon as possible.
+This depends on:

+- Number of CPU cores
+- If the single thread when downloading
+- Depends on speed of computer and version of ffmpeg
+- Size of download, network speed
+- Single track or playlist?

 ## To-do